freeflyaz/event/README.md

 ## Front End

 Start by creating the Front End, in the meantime you can use the Back End we provide at `https://cw-events-092017.herokuapp.com/`.
-You can find all its documentation in the next section here below.
+You can find its documentation in the [Back End](https://github.com/codeworks/weekly-assessment-6#back-end) section below.

 The provided Back End is shared between everyone, so expect some events that you don’t create to be listed.
 Please, be respectful of others and polite with the events you create.